Below are resources on cortical visual impairment (CVI).

 American Printing House (APH) page on CVI – APH’s page on cortical visual impairment includes topics such as assessment, federal quota, Expanded Core Curriculum (ECC), Orientation & Mobility (O&M) and more.

-NEW!
-Cortical Visual Impairment: An Approach to Assessment and Intervention, 2nd Edition by Christine Roman-Lantzy – essential reading for everyone who works with a child who has CVI.
+Cortical Visual Impairment: An Approach to Assessment and Intervention, 2nd Edition by Christine Roman-Lantzy – Newly revised, essential reading for everyone who works with a child who has CVI.
 This book provides educators, parents, physicians, and therapists with an understanding of the condition and a complete framework for assessment and intervention.
 This newly revised second edition brings the book up-to-date with new research and insights into CVI, its development and progression, and the best approaches to assessment and intervention with children affected by this condition.
 As in the previous edition, assessment forms, including the CVI Range and CVI Progress Chart, provide a comprehensive method for evaluating the functional vision status of, and program planning for, children with CVI.

 CVi Connect – CVi Connect is an iPad application for use by families, educators, medical professionals and others in support of children with Cortical Visual Impairment.
 The CVi Connect app is based on the lifelong work of Dr. Christine Roman-Lantzy.